 MY TOP PICKS FROM DECOREX INTERNATIONAL at Syon Park, u.K. - SEPTEMBER 2018

 As every year, the show offered a broad panel of events, exhibitions, talks and a lot of inspiration.
-Here, I met some of the most creative minds from around the world and talked with makers and suppliers I appreciate and learn more about their products.
+Here, I met some of the most creative minds from around the world and talked with makers and suppliers I appreciate and learned about their products.

 With so many beautiful products on display it was tough to make a selection, yet here are my favourites for this year’s show.

 The winner of the 2017 Elle Decoration British Design Award for Accessories, Louis Jobst was present this year at Decorex with his debut series The Monument Collection, along with his latest lighting designs.

 An architect by profession, Jobst reveals his passion for elegant geometric shapes through this collection of sculptural lighting, which bears a resemblance to miniature arches, columns and monoliths.
 These exciting forms combined with a contrasting palette of materials, textures and colours shape his distinctive style.
 Nevertheless, an object’s function and the choice of material for creating such object also play a crucial role in his work.
 Thus, the process of creation becomes as meaningful as the end result for Jobst.
 He likes to feel ‘a material’s rawness’, the connection created between the robust matters he chooses to work with and the rigour required to shape them.
 The result is an ‘raw’ yet distinctive look that, in contrast, unveils the grace and subtlety of the elements.

 Experts in crafting remarkable contemporary furniture, Blackbird Bespoke showcased last month at Decorex International a stunning collection of tables, mirrors and lighting.